bitforge/yago_ar_button/README.md

 # Tracking

-If you want to use your own custom analytics tracking, you can track clicks by listening to the 'ar-button-clicked' event.
+If you want to use your own custom analytics tracking, you can track clicks by listening to the `ar-button-clicked` event.
 The event is completely empty and provides no intercept function.

 ```javascript
 document.addEventListener('ar-button-click', function (e) {